dainst/chronontology-backend/docs/datastore-configuration-reference.md

 A datastore with the id 0 is of type elasticsearch in any case.
-A additonal datastore with the id 1 in **connect**-mode is of type filesystem.
+A additonal datastore with the id 1 in **connect**-mode can be either of type "filesystem" or of type "elasticsearch".

 The "connect" mode is default but can be turned off with using the property